Skip to main content

 • To adjust a range, drag its boundary to the desired position.

-• To manually add a range, hold shift while clicking, dragging, and releasing over the desired area.
+• To manually add a range, hold Shift while clicking, dragging, and releasing over the desired area.

 Ranges and multiplet analysis